-, 09

-Contain Floridain EL-1822-0109

-Sector Electricity Electricity

-that the ex isting regulation pertaini to developing a framev ng to the supply of e of transportation, it is evident electricity requires assessment or the efficient roll-out of this

-2018 August 021 December Actual Timeline Start Date: 2018 August End Date: 2022 July

-in Jamaica, On 2022 July 13, the recommendations for a Regulatory Framework for Electric Vehicles in Jamaica, were submitted to MSET for consideration.
+Project Background With the increasing appeal of electric vehicles as a means of transportation, it is evident that the existing regulation pertaining to the supply of electricity requires reassessment with a view to developing a framework that will allow for the efficient roll-out of this new technology.
+Initial Timeline Start Date: 2018 August Actual Timeline Start Date: 2018 August End Date: 2021 December End Date: 2022 July Review to Date On 2022 July 13, the recommendations for a Regulatory Framework for Electric Vehicles in Jamaica, were submitted to MSET for consideration.
 A copy was also shared with the Ministry of Finance and Planning.
 This project is now completed.
 Status Completed